3 Ways to Set up a WordPress Staging Environment (Using hPanel, a Subdomain, and a Plugin)

 - Selective migration.
 Exclude specific files such as databases and spam comments from the export bundle.
-This way, you don’t have to copy your entire WordPress website, making the copying process more efficient.

 - Multilingual.
 Choose from over 50 languages.

-Some of the best Duplicator’s features are:
+Some of the best Duplicator features are:

 - Preconfigured sites.
 Configure the production site and bundle it into a Duplicator package to avoid repetitive setups.
 This way, you won’t have to configure the theme, plugins, and content from scratch whenever you create a staging website.

 - Cloud backups.
-Back up to popular cloud storage such as Google Drive, Dropbox, and OneDrive for safe storage and convenient distribution.
+Back up to popular cloud storage such as Google Drive, Dropbox, and OneDrive for safe storage and convenient file distribution.

 - Supports large sites.
-Migration in a package form makes Duplicator capable of handling larger WordPress websites effectively.
+Migration in a package makes Duplicator capable of handling larger WordPress websites effectively.

 - Direct server transfers.
 Directly transfer a package from a source server to the staging server.
 As a result, you won’t need to download the package to the local machine first, making the migration quicker.